 The ads can appear in News Feed on desktop, News Feed on mobile and in the Right Column of Facebook on desktop.

 This is one of the major ways Facebook make their money on the platform.
 Other ways include things like a third-party advertisement, app integration, API request, etc.

-Just like Google AdWords, it is also a part of PPC marketing.
+Just like Google AdWords, it is also a part of PPC advertising.

 To advertise on Facebook, you simply need your Facebook account and for effective ad features, you need to have your Facebook business or fan page created.

 In order to manage the ads campaign, Facebook has its own platform known as Facebook ads manager, which is a part of the Facebook Business platform.

-Before we move on to see which platform is suitable for your business, let’s analyze the pros and cons of each platform in AdWords vs Facebook Ads.
+Before we move on to see which advertising platform is suitable for your business, let’s analyze the pros and cons of each platform in AdWords vs Facebook Ads.

 Being the world’s largest search engine, you can be assured that your ads will reach a large section of people.

 With over billions of searches per day and 90% of internet market share, no doubt why Google ads can proof the be the right weapon for your business